 Due to the increasing popularity of MVMR, many estimators have been proposed.
-Examples include the multivariable inverse-variance weighted (MV-IVW) method \citep{Burgess2015mvmr}, MV-Median \citep{grant2021pleiotropy}, MV-Egger \citep{rees2017extending}, GRAPPLE \citep{Wang2021grapple}, and minimizer of heterogeneity $Q$-statistic \citep{sanderson2021testing}.
-While the MV-IVW method is the most widely used among them, it is known to be biased with weak IVs \citep{sanderson2019examination}. \cite{lorincz2024mrbee} proposed MRBEE, {a method that uses bias-corrected estimation equations to reduce the bias from weak IVs in the MV-IVW estimator, but MRBEE assumes that genetic effects follow a random effect model, which implicitly assumes that the IV strength for different exposures must be of the same magnitude.} \cite{sanderson2021testing}, \cite{Wang2021grapple}, and \cite{lin2023robust} proposed more robust estimators against weak IVs, but they can be computationally intensive and numerically unstable when applied to more than a few exposures.
-When there is a large number of potentially highly correlated exposures, \cite{zuber2020selecting} and \cite{ grant2022efficient} proposed selecting exposures using a Bayesian approach and Lasso-type regularization, respectively.
-However, these methods still apply MV-IVW after selecting the exposures and thus, can be biased due to weak IVs.
+Examples include the multivariable inverse-variance weighted (MV-IVW) method \citep{Burgess2015mvmr}, MV-Median \citep{grant2021pleiotropy}, MV-Egger \citep{rees2017extending}, GRAPPLE \citep{Wang2021grapple}, and the minimizer of the heterogeneity $Q$-statistic \citep{sanderson2021testing}.
+Among these, the MV-IVW method is the most widely used, and it is asymptotically equivalent to the two-stage least squares estimator with individual-level data \citep{sanderson2021testing}.
+However, the MV-IVW method is known to be biased in the presence of weak IVs \citep{sanderson2019examination}. \cite{lorincz2024mrbee} proposed MRBEE, a method that uses bias-corrected estimation equations to reduce the bias from weak IVs in the MV-IVW estimator.
+However, MRBEE assumes that genetic effects follow a random-effects model, implicitly requiring that the IV strengths for different exposures be of the same magnitude. \cite{sanderson2021testing}, \cite{Wang2021grapple}, and \cite{lin2023robust} proposed more robust estimators against weak IVs, but they can be computationally intensive and numerically unstable when applied to more than a few exposures.
+When there is a large number of potentially highly correlated exposures, \cite{zuber2020selecting} and \cite{grant2022efficient} proposed selecting exposures using a Bayesian approach and Lasso-type regularization, respectively.
+However, these methods still apply MV-IVW after selecting the exposures and thus can be biased due to weak IVs.